PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   .. versionadded:: 1.3.0

   Add a netmask to the existing console ACL, allowing remote clients to connect to the console.
 Please make sure that encryption has been enabled with :func:`setKey` before doing so.
+The default is to only allow 127.0.0.1/8 and ::1/128.

   :param str netmask: A CIDR netmask, e.g. ``"192.0.2.0/24"``.
 Without a subnetmask, only the specific address is allowed.